agusespa/music-service/README.md

 * 2fa95b32-3c11-42d7-b495-12fc6be0a024
 * 8e66ea2b-b57b-47d9-8df0-df4630aeb8e5
 ### TODOs
-* more granular exception handling
+* more granular exception handling with descriptive error messages
 * better response for the case in which one external API fails but we have some artist's data to return
 * better test coverage
 * full end-to-end tests